Here at C.O. Keddy Nursery Inc we offer a large selection of strawberry varieties that are sure to please.

 Whether you are looking for a u-pick, commercial or small scale production we have a variety to suit your needs.

 Our strawberries are packed in bundles of 25, we try to allow an extra 4% per 1000 plants for packing errors.
-Our nursery stock is available from the first on April through to early June but do not wait to order as many varieties sell out very fast.
+Our nursery stock is available from the first of April through to early June but do not wait to order, as many varieties sell out very fast.
 No orders will be held after June 1st, 2019 unless it has been paid in full.
 Some varieties are subject to a royalty fee which helps to support various breeding programs, please reference below for more information.
 For smaller orders into the U.S. Please contact us first.

-A Dollar for Research
+A dollar for research

 As in other years, our nursery will be sending $1.00 for every 1000 plants sold to the North American Strawberry Research Foundation.
 Most strawberry nurseries in Canada and the U.S. participate in this program to support strawberry research in North America.
 Several research projects in Nova Scotia have received funds from the foundation.
 For more information contact: